kitospace/kitospace/README.md

 ---

 ### 🧩 Fun Fact
-> I break models in research so they don’t break in production and the Profile Picture is not a normal Picture it's an Adversarial Dog Picture. 🚗💥🤖
+> I break models in research so they don’t break in production and the profile picture is not a normal picture it's an Adversarial Dog Picture. 🚗💥🤖